Job Placement Rate for ’15 Earlham M.A.T. Graduates is 100 Percent — Read More

 An 11-month program for college graduates who want to become licensed teachers, this full-time program begins each year in early June and leads to teacher licensure and a master’s degree the following May.

-Earlham's M.A.T. offers licensure in social studies, English/language arts, mathematics, science and modern foreign languages, all at the middle and high school levels.
+Earlham's M.A.T. offers licensure in social studies, English/language arts, mathematics, science modern foreign languages, Music, and Art all at the middle and high school levels.

 Secondary Licensure Accreditation